My Friendly Neighborhood: Release

 DreadXP released the game for Windows on July 18, 2023.
-It was released for the PS4, PS5, Xbox One, and Xbox Series X/S on July 17, 2025.
+Two years later, it was released for the PS4, PS5, Xbox One, and Xbox Series X/S on July 17, 2025.
 The game was made available on Xbox Game Pass.

 Reception

-My Friendly Neighborhood received positive reviews on Metacritic.
+Based on nine reviews, Metacritic described My Friendly Neighborhood as receiving "generally favorable" reviews.
 Slant Magazine said it "isn't all that scary or all that tense" but praised its setting as "truly exceptional" and said that it showed "a tangible love and care" in bringing it to life.
 Polygon similarly called the worldbuilding "remarkable", praised the strategic choices players have to make, and recommended it to people looking for survival horror games that are "light on gore and heavy on spine-tingling thrills".
 Adventure Gamers described it as "Resident Evil or Bioshock with chattering Muppets" and recommended it as a "charming and genuinely fun" game made by people who are clearly fans of survival horror.
 Hardcore Gamer recommended it as "a pleasant surprise and a genuine delight" and praised the story, characters, visuals, and puzzles.